wei-song1/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 Duplicate persons are not allowed.
 If you try to edit a person to the same name, same email and same address as an existing person, FinClient will ignore the new entry and display a message indicating that the person already exists.
-<br><br>To add deadlines to remarks, the by/ argument must be supplied right after r/.
+<br><br>To add a timestamp to remarks, the by/ argument must be supplied right after r/.
-The edit command requires `r/REMARKS by/TIME` if you wish to add a deadline. `by/TIME r/REMARKS` is not acceptable.
+The edit command requires `r/REMARKS by/TIME` if you wish to add a timestamp. `by/TIME r/REMARKS` is not acceptable.
 Similarly, there should not any other arguments between these two.
 </div>

 ### Locating persons by name : `find`